exakat/exakat/docs/src/Configuration.rst

 Configuration File
 ##################

-The Exakat engine is configured in the 'config/config.ini' file.
+The Exakat engine is configured in the 'config/exakat.ini' file.

-This file is created manually, or, with the 'doctor' command.
+This file is created with the 'doctor' command.

 ::

    php exakat.phar doctor

 When the doctor can't find the 'config/config.ini' file, it attempts to create one, with reasonable values.
-It is recommended to use this to create the config.ini skeleton, and later, modify it.
+It is recommended to use this to create the exakat.ini skeleton, and later, modify it.

 Available Options
 #################